the-qa-company/qEndpoint/README.md

 ### Installation

+### Application

+For each release we generate we generate installers for Linux, MacOS and Windows.
+You can find them [here](https://github.com/the-qa-company/qEndpoint/releases)

 #### Back-end
 - Clone the qEndpoint from this link: `git clone https://github.com/the-qa-company/qEndpoint.git`
 - Move to the back-end directory `cd hdt-qs-backend`